Lincoln's Doctor's Dog

-Lincoln’s Doctor’s Dog is a trope of publishing, the title being the supposed guarantee for a best seller, because the most popular topics are Abraham Lincoln, doctors, and dogs.
+Lincoln's Doctor's Dog is a trope of publishing, the title being the supposed guarantee for a best seller, because the most popular topics are Abraham Lincoln, doctors, and dogs.
 It is credited to Bennet Cerf.
-There are real instances of with this title, including a story by Christopher Morley, the basis for a film in Screen Directors Playhouse.
+There are real instances of works with this title, including a story by Christopher Morley, the basis for a film in Screen Directors Playhouse.

+In 1939, George Cooper Stevens published Lincoln's Doctor's Dog and Other Famous Best Sellers, which explored popular book trends of the era.
+In 2020, James O. Long wrote A satirical novel titled Lincoln's Doctor's Dog featuring a dog named Cooper as Lincoln's "knowing sidekick".